 1. Don’t clutter up your schedule.
 Monitor your obligations.
 Practice saying ‘No’.
 Set limits around your precious time and don’t let anything interrupt it.
 By concentrating fully on your study time, you’ll accomplish more without stressing out.

-2. Get motivated.
+2. Find motivation.
 Keep your mind firmly on your goals.
-Remind yourself how whatever you’re doing is taking you closer to them.
+Remind yourself that you’re getting closer to them, whatever you’re doing.

 3. Set correct priorities.
 You do not need to forsake all enjoyment in the name of time management.
 But decide what is most important, what you should do first, and then follow those priorities.
-If you take breaks at whim and fancy, you won’t ever get anything meaningful done.
+If you take breaks at whim and fancy, you won’t ever finish anything meaningful.

 4. Understand your responsibilities.
 Know what it takes to reach your goals.
 Ask for help.
 Get advice from peers and superiors to move ahead confidently.